microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_build_make.md

 ### DISABLE_PARALLEL

-The underlying buildsystem will be instructed to not parallelize
+The underlying buildsystem will be instructed to not parallelize.

 ### SUBPATH

-Additional subdir to invoke make in.
+Additional subdirectory to invoke `make` in.
 Useful if only parts of a port should be built.

 ## Notes